 Fleet segments PG VL0010 and PG VL1012.
 Fleet segments PG VL0010 and PG VL1012 form one Estonian Baltic Sea costal fleet.
 In Estonia, Baltic Sea costal fleet segment is mixed fishery that catches EU regulated and non-regulated species and is dependent on very different stocks.
-Although Baltic herring makes large proportion of the segments' catches, the dependence on EU-level regulated species is the smallest in the fleet segments as it targets many different high-valued species.
-Other important circumstances like catching with passive gear and high seasonality should also be taken into account.
+Although Baltic herring makes large proportion of the segments' catches, the dependence on EU-level regulated species is the smallest in the fleet segments as it targets many different high-valued species which are essential in the social dimension of the CFP in terms of maintaining an adequate standard of living for local communities.
+Other important circumstances like catching with passive gear and high seasonality - an integral dimension of fishing activities - should also be taken into account.
 Due to that, various issues arise in this regard as the methodology is not entirely applicable to our circumstances in connection to Baltic Sea costal fleet.

-In fleet segment PG VL0010, SHI and SAR were above 1 in years 2016-2020.
-In fleet segment PG VL1012, SHI was below 1 in years 2016-2020 and SAR below 1 in years 2017-2018.
-SAR data was taken from the STECF report 21-16, where regrettably SAR information is questionable for VL0010.
+In fleet segment PG VL0010, SHI and SAR were above 1 in years 2017-2021.
+In fleet segment PG VL1012, SHI was below 1 in years 2017-2021 and SAR below 1 in years 2017-

+2018.
+SAR data was taken from the STECF report 22-15, where regrettably SAR information is questionable for VL0010.
 The methodology for the Stocks-at-risk (SAR) indicator should give an indication whether a fleet or a fleet segment catches stocks that are considered to be at risk, but it should be emphasised that according to Guidelines, only stocks at risk that make up for more than 10% of the segment's landed quantities, or from which the segment takes more than 10%, are taken into account in the assessment.
 That leads to the situation where the adequate situation of the fleet is hindered due to the generalized methodological aspiration that doesn't fit to the small-scale coastal fleet assessment which targets different species.
-As fleet segment PG VL0010 is mixed fishery, it targets various high-valued species and the main stocks on which fleet segment PG VL0010 is reliant on, are European perch, Pike-perch, European smelt and Baltic herring.
+As fleet segment PG VL0010 is mixed fishery, it targets various high-valued species as well and the main stocks on which fleet segment PG VL0010 is reliant on, are European perch, Pikeperch, European smelt and Baltic herring.
 European perch, Pike-perch and European smelt are not regulated on an EU-level, while Baltic herring is regulated on EU-level.
-The most valuable species were European perch and European smelt in fleet segment PG VL0010 in 2021.
-While Baltic herring catches made large proportion of segment VL1012 catches, then segment's HER 3D-R30 catches made only around 7% of all catches in 2021.
-Gulf of Riga herring, which makes most of VL1012 catches, has been evaluated by ICES as being fished below F{msy} in the last years.
-Segment VL0010 practices mixed fishery and SAR may be influenced by Gulf of Finland (32) Atlantic salmon Estonia's quota.
+The most valuable species were European perch and European smelt in fleet segment PG VL0010 in 2022.
+While Baltic herring catches made large proportion of segment VL1012 catches, then HER 3D-R30 catches made only around 7% of all catches in the segment VL1012 in 2022.
+Gulf of Riga herring, which makes most of VL1012 catches, has been evaluated by ICES as being fished below Fmsv in the last years.
+Segment VL0010 practices mixed fishery and SAR may be influenced by Subdivision 32 (Gulf of Finland) Atlantic salmon Estonia's quota.
 Catches of Atlantic salmon are purely received as by-catch in mixed fishery.
-It is important to emphasize that Baltic Sea costal fishing fleet is mixed fishery that catches many different stocks that are not regulated on EU level and that should be taken into account while calculating SAR.
+Once again, it is important to emphasize that Baltic Sea costal fishing fleet is mixed fishery that catches many different stocks that are not regulated on EU level and that should be taken into account while calculating SAR.